PhD Research Programme

 No problem can be solved from the same consciousness that created it.
 We have to learn to see the world anew.
 Einstein

-The Centre supports more collaborative practice-based research processes, for example working in design based teams and/or collaborative action research groups that make use of technologies).
+We support collaborative, practice-based research processes, for example working in design based teams and/or collaborative action research groups that make use of technologies).
 A particular strength of the Centre is that knowledge is created by dynamic interaction among professionals working in different contexts and practices.
 There are group validation meetings through the course of the PhD programme.
 The purpose of the group validation meetings is to provide students with the opportunity to share and present their research to people from a range of contexts in order to validate their claims to knowledge.

 Current Part-time PhD Students